14-year-old conquers monstrous python in sugarcane farm

-Fourteen-year-old Kwame Junior bravely killed a 14-foot python that had terrorized the farming community of Benyadze near Elmina.
+Fourteen-year-old Kwame Junior heroically killed a 14-foot python that had been terrorizing residents of Benyadze, near Elmina in the KEEA Municipality, Central Region.

-While harvesting sugarcane, Junior found the snake trapped and, recalling an Akan adage about ensuring a snake’s death by decapitation, skillfully killed it after a fierce struggle.
+While harvesting sugarcane, he encountered the snake caught in his brother’s trap.
+Displaying remarkable courage, Junior severed the python's tail and then decapitated it.

-His heroic act has earned him widespread admiration and celebration from the community.
+He transported the snake home, prompting community celebrations.
+Junior's bravery has earned widespread admiration, with many hailing him as a hero.

 Read full article